arcalot/arcalot.github.io/docs/arcaflow/plugins/python/data-model.md

 ## Optional parameters

-You can also declare any parameter as optional like this:
+You can also declare any parameter as optional, like this:

 ```python title="plugin.py"
 @dataclasses.dataclass